syncfusion-content/ej2-grid-docs/ej2-javascript/grid/style-and-appearance/sorting.md

 ![Grid sorting icon](../images/grid-sorting-icons.png)

-## Customizing the Grid multi sorting icon
+## Customizing the grid multi sorting icon

 To customize the multi sorting icon that appears in the grid header when multiple columns are sorted, you can use the following CSS code: